For Senior Subject Course Selection information please click here

 International students should be advised that they are not eligible to participate in fully funded STAR or GATEWAY courses because these courses are only funded for New Zealand residents.
 Courses that are fully STAR funded include PAT and all GATEWAY courses.
 In addition Sports Academy, the First Aid component of Year 12 Health, and the Year 13 Philosophy university course are STAR funded and are therefore International students are not eligible to take these courses or components of these courses.
 Please check with the International Department first before submitting your course selection.

-At Level 1 and Level 2, apart from a few special programmes, courses offer between 14 and 22 credits.
+At Year 11, courses offer one Level 2 standard.
+In Year 12, between 14 and 18 credits in the course allow students to reach their Level 2 certificate.
 There is more flexibility at Level 3.
 In exceptional circumstances some students may be withdrawn from some credits in a course or have the opportunity to take extra credits.
 At Level 3, to help ensure students gain UE, extra credits may be offered.

 Equipment Required